-What are you reading to wrap up the month?
+What are you reading as the year winds down?

 The Literary Elephant